 Search Console's Pages report shows 404s Google has already found, but only for URLs it has crawled, and it won't show outbound broken links at all.
 A crawler checks every link on every page in a single pass.
 Run the Kalenux broken link checker to list each broken link alongside the exact source page it appears on, so you know where to make the edit.

 For each broken link, determine why the target fails.
-Common causes: the URL was renamed or deleted, a typo in the href, a protocol or trailing-slash mismatch, a page moved behind a login, or an external site that shut down.
+Common causes, the URL was renamed or deleted, a typo in the href, a protocol or trailing-slash mismatch, a page moved behind a login, or an external site that shut down.
 The cause decides the fix.

-If the target moved, update the internal link to point at the new URL directly (don't rely on a redirect — that just creates a hop, see redirect chains).
+If the target moved, update the internal link to point at the new URL directly (don't rely on a redirect, that just creates a hop, see redirect chains).
 If the page is permanently gone, repoint the link to the most relevant live page or remove it.
 For outbound links, swap in the new URL or drop the reference.
 Avoid the temptation to mass-redirect every dead URL to the homepage; Google frequently classifies that as a soft 404.

-There's no fixed threshold.
+There's no fixed threshold for how many broken links is too many.
 On a small site, even a handful on key pages is worth fixing.
-On a large site, the concern is proportion and concentration — broken links clustered on high-value pages or appearing site-wide from a shared template are the urgent ones.
-Prioritise by the traffic and authority of the page the broken link sits on.
+On a large site the concern is proportion and concentration rather than raw count: broken links clustered on high-value pages, or appearing site-wide because they sit in a shared template, are the urgent ones, since a single bad href multiplies across every page that renders it.

 Free to start.
 Crawl your whole site and get each broken link mapped to the exact page it's on.